DR Congo And Rwanda Agree To de-escalate Tensions - UrduPoint

 DR Congo And Rwanda Agree To 'de-escalate' Tensions

-It said a "roadmap" had been established towards normalising diplomatic ties, including through ending hostilities involving the M23 militia in eastern DRC.

-The announcement comes after talks held in Angola's capital Luanda on Wednesday between DRC President Felix Tshisekedi and Rwandan leader Paul Kagame, mediated by Angolan President Joao Lourenco.
+But the talks mediator, Angolan President Joao Lourenco, went further announcing a "ceasefire" -- although giving no details.

+Violence has flared between the Congolese army and the M23 rebels and is ongoing.

-The DRC has repeatedly accused Rwanda of backing the M23, a charge the small central African country has repeatedly denied.
+The DRC has repeatedly accused Rwanda of backing the M23, a charge the small central African country always denied.

+"I am pleased to announce that we have had positive results, in our view, in that we have agreed on a ceasefire, among other measures," Lourenco said in remarks at the end of the mini-summit attended by Rwanda's Paul Kagame and Congo's Felix Tshisekedi in the Angolan capital Luanda.

+A six-goal "roadmap" seen by AFP was established towards normalising diplomatic ties, including through ending hostilities involving the M23 and the Democratic Forces for the Liberation of Rwanda (FDLR), another rebel group active in eastern DRC.

 A mostly Congolese Tutsi rebel group, the M23 -- or "March 23 Movement" -- first leapt to prominence when it briefly captured the eastern Congolese city of Goma in 2012 before it was driven out in a joint UN-Congolese offensive.